All Episodes

 Thank you very much.

-I appreciate your nice words uh about yesterday and your attempt to get me to get into the dirt on this, but I'm not going back there.
+I appreciate your nice words about yesterday and your attempt to get me to get into the dirt on this, but I'm not going back there.

 Yeah, here's another thing.

-Tonight tonight's David Letterman's last show.
+Tonight, tonight's David Letterman's last show.

-It was unique, it was different, and I just I thought it was spectacular and great.
+It was unique, it was different, and I just, I thought it was spectacular and great.

-Every aspect, I even remember certain aspects of certain shows.
+I even remember certain aspects of certain shows.

-That that was a culture shock and disappointment to me.
+And I remember when Johnny Carson's last show, that was a culture shock and disappointment to me.

 But the politics of it, the things that that program's done to distort people's attitudes and minds, it's hard to overlook it.